-The exhaust outlet of the silencer can be rotated to any desired position in the following manner:
+The exhaust outlet of the silencer can be rotated 90 degrees in the following manner:

 - 1) Loosen the locknut and assembly screw. - 2) Set the exhaust outlet at the required position by rotating the rear part of the silencer. - 3) Re-tighten the assembly screw, followed by the locknut.